berkbahcetepe6/COMP442-Natural-Language-Processing/README.md

 heavily depend on popular deep learning and NLP frameworks, e.g., Pytorch, Numpy, and HF.
 # COURSE OBJECTIVES
-● To understand the foundational tasks and models for modern NLP, ● To prepare students to conduct high-quality research in NLP, ● To have students develop design and programming skills to solve practical NLP problems,
+● To understand the foundational tasks and models for modern NLP,<br>
+● To prepare students to conduct high-quality research in NLP,<br>
+● To have students develop design and programming skills to solve practical NLP problems,<br>
 ● To emphasize the challenges and open problems in NLP
 # COURSE LEARNING OUTCOMES
-● Understand fundamental NLP tasks such as morphological, syntactic, semantic, discourse analysis/parsing; language modeling; question answering; natural language generation; dialogue
+● Understand fundamental NLP tasks such as morphological, syntactic, semantic, discourse analysis/parsing; language modeling; question answering; natural language generation; dialogue<br>
-● Understand the full NLP pipeline such as data collection, annotation, fundamental text data preprocessing, model implementation, development, and test ● Understand and be able to develop fundamental NLP models such as RNNs, attention mechanisms, and transformer-based language models, ● Understand and get familiar with more recent NLP techniques such as in-context learning
+● Understand the full NLP pipeline such as data collection, annotation, fundamental text data preprocessing, model implementation, development, and test<br>
+● Understand and be able to develop fundamental NLP models such as RNNs, attention mechanisms, and transformer-based language models,<br>
+● Understand and get familiar with more recent NLP techniques such as in-context learning